Cray-HPE/sat/docs/man/sat.8.rst

 **max_pod_states**
         Maximum number of pod-state files allowed to accumulate in /var/sat/bootsys/pod-states.
-These files record the state of all pods in kubernetes at the time the system is shut down, and the latest one is used to verify when the pods are up after reboot.
+These files record the state of all pods in Kubernetes at the time the system is shut down, and the latest one is used to verify when the pods are up after reboot.
 The default value is 10.